Wall Sill Plate Repair For Our Leaning Foundation

 I’m shocked we haven’t seen any settlement cracks on the interior yet!

-How do you fix a broken sill plate on a moved foundation?
+How do you fix a broken wall sill plate on a moved foundation?

 The good news is, this isn’t an uncommon issue with foundation movement like ours.